Should I Replace My Home's Heating & Cooling System? Questions to Ask Yourself

-It can be frustrating when your heating and cooling system isn’t able to keep your home as comfortable as you want.
+It can be frustrating when your heating and cooling system isn’t able to keep your home comfortable.
 If your HVAC system is not running efficiently, it will not heat or cool your home effectively.
-Do you notice there are rooms in your house not heating or cooling to the temperature you set?
+Do you notice rooms in your house not heating or cooling to the temperature you set?
 This could be due to the system not being properly configured for the space/square footage involved.
 Therefore, it’s a good idea to do a home comfort needs analysis to make sure the system you install can perform the way it is designed to.
 A certified HVAC technician should be able to calculate and measure your home to help determine what equipment will perform the way you expect it to.

 When you meet with an HVAC company, be ready to answer the following questions:

 - What temperature do you like your home to be at during the day/night, summer/winter?

 - Are there areas in your home that don’t heat/cool evenly?

 - Does anyone in your home suffer from allergies or asthma?

 - Does your home ever feel too damp or too dry?

 - Have you done any recent remodeling or home improvements?